gtdu/BroskiesPortal-MailBot/README.md

 # Broskies Portal: Mail Bot

-Allow the secretary to send DM's to the brotherhood when they have mail
+Allow the secretary to send direct message's to the brotherhood when they have mail

 ## Permission Levels
   0. No Access